-Job Assignments: City of Fort Collins Police Services
+Job Assignments: Police Services#

 Fort Collins Police Services offers a superb salary and benefits package in a profession delivering incomparable job satisfaction, camaraderie, and excitement.
 The department offers a fantastic opportunity for career development, promotion and special assignments.
 Once probationary status has culminated, your career opportunities open widely to an array of available positions or promotions.
 Those promotions can include Sergeant, Lieutenant, and Captain, all based on your own personal desire, ambition and accomplishments.
 Lateral duty assignments are abundant within our department and include the following:

 Numerous collateral assignments are available for officers to become involved in.
 Officers must have two years of service with the department and have successfully completed probation.
 Collateral positions are held in conjunction with your primary assignment as patrol officer or detective.

 - Field Training Team

 - Instructors- Firearms, Defensive Tactics and Driving

 - Technical Accident Investigation Team (CRASH)

 - K9 Handler

 Crimes Against Persons Unit:#